 Participants are not required, nor permitted, to make additional contributions to the Plan.

 Participants in the Plan are subject to a three-year cliff Vesting requirement.
-A Participant’s Account is fully Vested upon: 1) completion of three years of IU employment as a Plan Participant in an IU-sponsored Base plan; 2) Death; 3) Disability as defined by Social Security; or 4) attainment of age 65.
+A Participant’s Account is fully Vested upon: 1) completion of three years of IU employment; 2) Death; 3) Disability as defined by Social Security; or 4) attainment of age 65.
 Employment with an affiliated entity does not count toward years of IU employment for Vesting.
 If a Participant subject to Vesting terminates employment prior to becoming fully Vested, the Participant’s Account is forfeited upon termination.
 If a Plan Participant terminates employment before Contributions and earnings are fully Vested, and returns to IU employment as a Plan Participant within six months of termination, the forfeited Account Balance on the date of termination will be reinstated as soon as administratively possible.
-The returning Employee remains subject to Vesting, with prior years of Vesting service counting toward the three-year cliff Vesting requirement.
+The returning Employee remains subject to Vesting, with prior years of IU employment counting toward the three-year cliff Vesting requirement.

 Taxes on Contributions

-Contributions will not be included in a participant's income reported to the federal or state government for income tax purposes.
+Contributions will not be included in a participant's income reported to the federal government for income tax purposes.

 The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) provides eligible individuals who return to employment with Indiana University from a period of military service with several employee benefit rights, including retirement plan benefit rights.